-Not available summer term 2021 - please see Habitats
+Not currently available - please see Habitats for similar outcomes

 ‘Interactive Adaptation Trail’ is a new way for your key stage 1 group to visit as much of the zoo as possible whilst still engaging in an interactive learning experience with our Learning team.

 As a class teacher, you will be provided with a map route around the zoo that will allow your class to see as much of the zoo as possible.
 At three predetermined animal enclosures, you will meet your Learning officer for a short interactive activity.
 Join us for demonstrations, obstacle courses and the chance to investigate objects from the natural world!